Skip to main content

 What does treatment with Efudix cream involve?

-We provide an Efudix treatment protocol to all patients receiving a presription.
+We provide an Efudix treatment protocol to all patients receiving a prescription.

 Generally it requires applying the cream twice a day to the entire facial area that the doctor recommends.
 If the hands or the arms are involved, the cream may even have to be put on three or four times a day there.